-The films starts with the Miller family who has just returned from vacation but only to find their home broke into and ransacked by someone.
-As they settle in with the assurance from cops that it might be a case of some teenagers wanting to have a place for party, they soon started sensing things go missing from their home.
+The film begins with the Miller family returning from vacation to find their home broken into and ransacked by someone.
+As they settled in, reassured by cops that it could be a case of some teenagers wanting a place to party, they soon noticed that things were going missing from their home.

-Hangman starts as a horror film with some paranormal activity type presentation and very nicely sets the stage for a terrorized family being victim of a psychotic killer.
-However, as you start wondering about the motives of the man in question and see the events from the eye of the titular character’s cameras, director Mason somehow could not manage to play enough creepiness to the scene.
+Hangman begins as a horror film, with some paranormal activity type presentation, and sets the stage very nicely for a terrorized family who is the victim of a psychotic killer.
+However, as you begin to wonder about the man’s motivations and see events through the eyes of the titular character’s cameras, director Mason somehow fails to add enough creepiness to the scene.

-The film will for sure give you some kind of alertness, as any invasion into anyone’s privacy –and that too by a mysterious and malicious visitor — is indeed traumatic.
-In the film you are only introduced with a happy family and then the antagonistic character starts spying on every member of the family with his multiple cameras installed in every corner of the apartment.
-Probably, in the beginning we needed a little more characterization so that we could sympathize more to the victim.
+The film will undoubtedly make you wary, as any intrusion into someone’s privacy, especially by a mysterious and malicious visitor, is traumatic.
+The film begins with a happy family, and then the antagonistic character begins spying on every member of the family using his multiple cameras installed in every corner of the apartment.
+We probably needed a little more characterization at first so that we could sympathize with the victim more.

-Then again, probably the director never wanted to bring in that kind of sympathy driven plot or say the feel good, happy ending kind of story.
-If that’s the case, Hangman is a decent flick to introduce a psychotic mind with no definite motivation.
-It’s almost the audiences’ imagination that can make themselves uncomfortable while watching the intruder ruining the life of a family.
+However, it’s possible that the director never intended to include a sympathy-driven plot or a story with a happy ending.
+If that’s the case, Hangman is a solid film for introducing a psychotic mind with no clear motivation.
+It’s almost the audience’s imagination that can make them uncomfortable while watching the intruder ruin a family’s life.

-Nevertheless, I would not recommend this for everyone considering there is less thrill and horror.
-Anyone who likes some kind of uncertainty or for that matter anything spooky without much scariness on screen may watch this film.
-Probably, with a little more production value – this film could have been watchable for everyone.
-And yes, that climax is too rush and not reasonable at all.
+Nonetheless, because there is less thrill and horror, I would not recommend this to everyone.
+Anyone who enjoys suspense or anything spooky but not overly frightening on screen should watch this film.
+With a little more production value, this film could have been watchable by all.
+And, yes, the climax is rushed and not at all reasonable.